Self-reinforcing feedback cycles and Weinberg’s psychotherapy

 Taking a chosen action reinforces each of its motivating ideas and feelings, including its unconscious motivations.
 This is Weinberg’s Direct Effect Principle.

-The reinforcement happens alongside the indirect influences of (1) damage resulting from the action, which usually tends to discourage the action, and (2) rewards from the action, which tend to encourage the action.
+The reinforcement happens independently of the indirect influences of (1) damage resulting from the action, which usually tends to discourage the action, and (2) rewards from the action, which tend to encourage the action.

 (Weinberg, 1996, p.
 17; Weinberg, 1995, p.
 86)